pyx/hymn/docs/api/macros.rst

 .. function:: monad-comp [expr binding-forms &optional condition]

-  different syntax for :code:`do-monad`, in the style of list/dict/set comprehensions, the :code:`condition` part is optional and can only be used with :class:`~hymn.types.monadplus.MonadPlus` as in :code:`do-monad`
+  different syntax for :code:`do-monad-return`, in the style of list/dict/set comprehensions, the :code:`condition` part is optional and can only be used with :class:`~hymn.types.monadplus.MonadPlus` as in :code:`do-monad-return`

 .. code-block:: clojure